 - Foldaway Table – Camping tables come in all sizes and are very useful.
 We usually have a small one in the tent for storage and a larger one outside.
-We use the big one for food preparation and eating, though often we just eat off our laps.
+We use the big one for food preparation and dining, though sometimes we just use our laps.

-- Side tables – You can even get tiny side tables for your drinks and nibbles in the evening, but don’t think that this can be considered essential kit!
+- Side tables – You can even get tiny side tables for your drinks and nibbles in the evening, but this can’t be considered essential kit!

 - Foldaway camping chairs – I consider this to be a camping packing essential.
 We try to get fairly light ones, that we can carry to the beach.